MEL - ROM

 Sometimes travel dates aren't set in stone.
 If your preferred travel dates have some wiggle room, flexible dates will show you all the options when flying to Rome from Melbourne Airport (Tullamarine) up to 3 days before/after your preferred dates.
 You can then pick the flights that suit you best.

-Top tips for finding a cheap flight from Melbourne to Rome
+KAYAK’s top tips for finding a cheap flight from Melbourne Airport to Rome

 • For a comfortable, hassle-free trip from central Melbourne to the airport, try the SkyBus; it departs every 20min or so from Southern Cross Station.
 A one-way adult ticket should cost around A$ 15, and the air-conditioned bus should get you to Melbourne Airport (MEL) in around 22min.